neuralvis/elpa-mirror/melpa/org-roam-bibtex-readme.txt

 call interactively `org-roam-bibtex-mode' or call (org-roam-bibtex-mode +1) from Lisp.

-After enabling `org-roam-bibtex-mode', the function `org-roam-bibtex-edit-notes' will shadow `bibtex-completion-edit-notes' in Helm-bibtex, Ivy-bibtex.
+After enabling `org-roam-bibtex-mode', the function `orb-edit-notes' will shadow `bibtex-completion-edit-notes' in Helm-bibtex, Ivy-bibtex.

-Additionally, `org-roam-bibtex-notes-fn', which is a simple wrapper around `org-roam-bibtex-edit-notes', is installed as Org-ref's `org-ref-notes-function'.
+Additionally, `orb-notes-fn', which is a simple wrapper around `orb-edit-notes', is installed as Org-ref's `org-ref-notes-function'.
 See Org-ref's documentation for how to setup many-files notes.
 Take a notice that because of its size, Org-ref is not a dependency of Org-roam-bibtex, so it will not be